SMART-NYUAD/hack_my_robot_2025/README.md

 This criterion includes only accessing the sensitive file stored in the robot.
 The teams are expected to implement some of the ideas they provided in response to Question 1 in the first round.
 (In the context of this competition, the sensitive file corresponds to a design file (.ifc format) that has information regarding the constructed building.)

 #### 3. Is the team able to alter the predefined path the robot should follow?
+(Points for highest achieved criterion; max 20 points)

 Turtlebots utilize obstacle avoidance, using the on-board LiDAR sensor to be aware of their surroundings.
 The LiDAR sensor is located approximately at 20 cm height.
 The height of the human object is 15 cm, and the height of the excavator object is 25 cm.
 The teams are expected to implement some of the ideas they provided in response to Question 2 in the first round.
 The team will collect points if they can achieve either one of the following: